trompamusic/selectable-score/README.md

   unit: 6
 }
 ```
 * `onScoreReady` (*optional*): a callback to trigger when the score SVG is initially rendered.
-Received two arguments: the score SVG element, and a reference to the loaded Verovio toolkit.
+Receives two arguments: the score SVG element, and a reference to the loaded Verovio toolkit.

 * `onScoreUpdate` (*optional*): a callback to trigger when the score SVG is updated, i.e. when a layout change or a page flip has happened.
 Receives the updated score SVG element as an argument.